The international recruitment

 - Preparation of the candidate’s return to his/her country of origin and his/her reintegration

 - Training and management of international teams

-- The selection of information systems and technological supports best adapted to cultural contexts to optimise human resources management
+- The choice of information systems and technological supports best adapted to cultural contexts to optimise human resources management

-- A better understanding of the real practices within a structure
+- Better understanding of the real practices within a structure

 - Identification of the main causes of dysfunction in order to develop the most effective corrective strategies and promote a process of change at the employee level.